giulianoromeont/giulianoromeo/index.md

 ---

-Welcome to my personal research website.
-This is still a very preliminary page in construction.
+Welcome to my personal mathematics website.
+This is still a very preliminary page under construction.

 ## Contact Information
 * **Email:** giuliano.romeo@polito.it